 If you are looking to see the sunset in Santa Ponsa, then you are spoilt for choice.

-In fact this is one the top 22 reasons to visit Santa Ponsa in Mallorca in my opinion.
+In fact, this is one of the top 23 reasons to visit Santa Ponsa in Mallorca in my opinion.
 It’s the one area of the island which enjoys spectacular sunsets.